-This time of year, The ARL receives phone calls from concerned citizens who come across baby birds on the ground.
+This time of year, the Animal Rescue League of Boston (ARL) receives phone calls from concerned citizens who come across baby birds on the ground.
 Although this sight may seem alarming, remember that part of the process of learning to fly comes with being on the ground.
 It’s typically best to keep a safe distance and not to intervene unless you’re sure the bird is orphaned or is in immediate danger.

 To decide whether or not to step in the next time you spot a baby bird on the ground, follow this helpful flow chart: